House panel sues Treasury, IRS over Trump's tax returns

 “The Democrats’ partisan, flawed lawsuit continues their unprecedented and illegitimate pursuit to expose President Trump’s private tax information,” Representative Kevin Brady, the top Republican on Neal’s committee, said in a statement.

-Ways and Means is one of half a dozen panels in the House of Representatives that are conducting investigations involving Trump and his administration, from his campaign’s contacts with Russians during the 2016 presidential race to the sprawling business interests he has not divested since taking office.
+Ways and Means is one of half a dozen panels in the lower house that are conducting investigations involving Trump and his administration, from his campaign’s contacts with Russians during the 2016 presidential race to the sprawling business interests he has not divested since taking office.

-The White House is refusing to cooperate with most of them, setting up other expected legal battles like this one.
+The White House is refusing to cooperate with most of them, setting up other expected legal battles.

 Trump broke with a decades-old political precedent by refusing to release his returns as a presidential candidate in 2016 and he continues to do so as president, saying his tax returns are under IRS audit.

-His former personal lawyer, Michael Cohen, has told a House panel that he does not believe Trump’s taxes are under audit.
-Cohen said the president feared that releasing his returns could lead to an audit and IRS tax penalties.

-Democrats are pressing Trump to release tax records from 2013 to 2018, which legal experts said could shed light on the president’s business dealings.
-Such a legal process, experts said, could unfold slowly and become an issue in the 2020 election.
+House Democrats are using Trump’s audit claim as grounds for seeking the returns.
+The lawsuit said the documents are needed to determine whether IRS audits are working properly, to examine how the agency administers tax policy where Trump is concerned and to ensure that Trump is complying with tax laws.

-Their federal lawsuit said the administrations’ continued refusal to produce the materials “is depriving the Committee of information necessary to complete its time-limited investigation, thereby impeding its most basic constitutional functions.”
+The lawsuit said the administration’s continued refusal to produce the materials “is depriving the committee of information necessary to complete its time-limited investigation, thereby impeding its most basic constitutional functions.”

 It asked the court to force the administration to comply.

-Neal would also have the option to request Trump’s state tax returns from the New York Department of Taxation and Finance, after the state legislature voted in May to share tax return information with a congressional committee that asks for it.
+Neal could also have the option of requesting Trump’s state tax returns from the New York Department of Taxation and Finance.
+The state legislature voted in May to share tax return information with a congressional committee that asks for it.

-Reporting by Susan Heavey; Writing by David Morgan and Doina Chiacu; editing by Jonathan Oatis
+Reporting by Susan Heavey; additional reporting by Karen Freifeld; writing by David Morgan; editing by Jonathan Oatis and Rosalba O'Brien